japsuu/KorpiEngine/docs/Entity_Model.md

 ## Entity Systems (from the ECS land)

 An Entity System is a "component manager", that tracks, updates, and transfers data between components of specific types.
-Systems are also the ONLY things in the entity model that have an actual `update` method.
+Systems are also the ONLY things in the entity model that have an actual functional `update` method.
 Systems are attached to entities, and are conceptually very much like traditional ECS systems.

 Entity Systems are NOT allowed to reference or have dependencies on other systems.
+They can ONLY access components of the entity they are attached to.

 There are a fixed number of update stages, which are executed by the engine in a specific order:
 - `Update`: At the start of the frame.